Cha-no-Yu presented by Globus Wa-Shitsu

 For adults, there will be an opportunity to partake in the Japanese Tea ceremony “Cha No Yu” presented by the Keiko Kitazawa.
 Keiko Kitazawa teaches Omotesenke style tea ceremony at several Manhattan, New Jersey and Brooklyn locations, including “KeiSui-an” (formal name of the Globus Family’s Teahouse) where she regularly provides tea lessons and demonstrations.
-She will perform at the renowned Daitokuji Zuihō-in Temple this summer in Kyoto.
+She performed at the renowned Daitokuji Zuihō-in Temple this past summer in Kyoto.

 Bonsai is the art of growing trees, or woody plants shaped as trees, in containers.
 It uses cultivation techniques like pruning, root reduction, potting, defoliation, and grafting to produce small trees that mimic the shape and style of mature, full-sized trees.
 Presented by the Eastern Suffolk Bonsai Club.

-Ikebana Displays & Workshops by Sogetsu Ryu
+Ikebana Displays & Demonstration by Sogetsu Ryu

-Origami & Manga Workshops
+Origami, Sho-Do & Manga Workshops

 Naginata is a Japanese halberd martial art with roots dating back to the Heian Period (794-1185 A.D.).
 The weapon was originally used on horseback to cut off an enemy horse’s legs.
 As time progressed, the weapon’s usage became popular among the warrior-monks, foot soldiers, and samurai.
 After WWII, a modern “sport” version of naginata was developed and implemented in the Japanese secondary school system.
 It has now has spread worldwide, with over 10 delegations represented at the International Naginata Federation Championships, and is continuing to grow.